-A variety of subprograms are represented in this Program and include subprograms that focus on development of models of community-level responses to perturbations, population dynamics and habitat management for individual aquatic and terrestrial species, and development of methods for monitoring ecosystem changes.
-The experimental approaches that will be used to meet the specific objectives of these subprograms include field studies in the Oregon, the Pacific Northwest, the U.S., and abroad.
-In addition, the experimental approaches will also include controlled laboratory experiments and database/model development.
-The methods that will be employed to reach direct and indirect, youth and adult, target audiences will encompass a variety of media including workshops, seminars, peer-reviewed manuscripts, newsletters, and websites.
+A variety of subprograms are represented in this Program and include subprograms that focus on development of advances in food processing technologies (edible coatings, vacuum infusion and high pressure processing), microbial detection methods for research/food production, and implementation and application research support for processing trials by local and national food and seafood processors.
+The experimental approaches that will be used to meet the specific objectives of these subprograms include pilot studies for Oregon, the Pacific Northwest, and the U.S. In addition, the experimental approaches will also include controlled laboratory experiments and database/model development.
+The methods that will be employed to reach consumer, food processor and regulatory agency target audiences will encompass a variety of media including workshops, seminars, peer-reviewed manuscripts, newsletters, and websites.
 Expected short-term accomplishments that will result from successful completion of this five-year program include peer-reviewed manuscripts and other forms of information dissemination.
-Over the mid- to long term, the data and information generated as part of this Program will contribute to ecosystem restoration policy decisions and to the continued development of the theoretical understanding of processes affecting aquatic and terrestrial organisms and ecosystem function.
+Over the mid- to long term, the data and information generated as part of this Program will contribute to knowledge generation and databases of food safety and food processing technologies, and flavor / ingredient databases that relate to food quality parameters.
+As a result of this Program, application of knowledge and new leading-edge food technologies will result in improved quality and safety with positive impacts on value-added food production, processing, handling, and distribution systems.